FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-versions.md

    {: .warning}
    > Do not click on anything in the download page as this is a third-party ad.
 Wait for the countdown to finish and press the "Skip" button in the top right

-3. Create an empty, temporary, folder where the installer will download the server files to.
+3. Create an empty temporary folder where the installer can generate the server files.

 4. Download and run the installer.